coda/packs-sdk/docs/reference/sdk/enums/core.AuthenticationType.md

 • **Custom** = ``"Custom"``

 Authenticate in a custom way by having one or more arbitrary secret values inserted into the request URL, body, headers, or the form data using template replacement.
+Approval from Coda is required.

 **`See`**